 There's a lot happening on the start page.
 But basically, this is where you can start a new project, or open an existing one.
-The first Tab, Projects, is selected.
 At the moment, the area bottom-left labelled Recent is blank.

-At the bottom of the screen, there are two buttons: "New Project" and "Open Project".
-To get started, click the "New Project" button.
-When you do, you'll see this dialogue box appear in the version 2008:
+On the left-hand side of the start screen, there are two links: "New Project" and "Open Project".
+To get started, click the New Project link.
+For Community 20017 users, you won't see the links.
+Instead, click File > New > Project.

-As a beginner, you'll normally want the option selected: "Windows Application", in the "Visual Basic Projects" folder.
+Select the Visual Basic item, on the left hand side.
+You'll then see the type of projects you can create.
+As a beginner, you'll normally want the option "Windows Forms Application" (Windows Forms App in Community 2017).
 This means that you're going to be designing a programme to run on a computer running the Microsoft Windows operating system.

 My First Project